autonity/docs.autonity.org/content/docs/validators/register-vali/_index.md

 <!-- Seems like it should be possible to do this from the host machine with an `autonity ...` cmd. -->

-Ensure that the `aut` CLI tool connects to the node that will become a validator.
+Ensure that `aut` connects to the node that will become a validator.
 Query the enode using the `aut node info` command:

 ```bash
 aut node info